 Lesley University

-Lesley University, a top-ranking private university in Cambridge, Massachusetts, focuses on the “intersection of education, mental health counseling, mindfulness, and the visual arts,” which they call human arts (Lesley “About”).
+Lesley University, a top-ranking private university in Cambridge, Massachusetts, focuses on the “intersection of education, mental health counseling, mindfulness, and the visual arts,” which they call human arts.
 With more than 90,000+ alumni living in all 50 states and 84 countries, Lesley’s innovative programs and small class sizes appeal to students all over the world.

 Lesley’s BA in political science is not only dynamic but customizable to your career interests.
 Along with Lesley’s Reimagined General Education Curriculum, you will complete 30 credits in political science courses plus ten credits of experiential learning.
 Sample courses include U.S. Politics, Political Theory, and Political Behavior.
 Lesley also offers “creative combinations” where you pursue a second major or a minor to expand your career prospects.